 Hey, I’m Boris!

-I live north of San Francisco with my wife Sophia, our sons Jacob and Gregory and a wild dachshund named Fry.
+I live in San Francisco Bay Area with my wife Sophia, our sons Jacob and Gregory, and a wild dachshund named Fry.
 We like to say that he’s named after Fry from Futurama or that we got our inspiration from a french fry.

 I love photographing people and documenting life.
 It is my passion.
 People were always my main source of inspiration.
 Human stories always fascinated me.
 Everyone has their story, one that creates individuality, their face, their expression.
 Face alone can hold life's experience.